• As low as $326/Night

 About the Area

 Long Beach, a neighborhood in Oak Island, is home to this vacation home.
-Franklin Square Gallery and Old Brunswick County Jail Museum are cultural highlights, and some of the area's attractions include Bald Head Island Information Center and North Carolina Maritime Museum at Southport.
-North Carolina Aquarium at Fort Fisher and Magic Mountain Fun Park are also worth visiting.
+Franklin Square Gallery and Old Brunswick County Jail Museum are cultural highlights, and some of the area's attractions include North Carolina Maritime Museum at Southport and North Carolina Aquarium at Fort Fisher.

 Special Instructions